ArturoDent/find-and-transform/README.md

 * You can also use the `cursorMoveSelect` argument with the `matchAroundCursor` result.

-For example this `run` argument will take the selected text - like from the `find` match - and create a new file with that text pasted in:
+Example: this `run` argument will take the selected text - like from the `find` match - and create a new file with that text pasted in:

 ```jsonc
     "run": [